Configuration Files Overview

 Understanding Configuration Files

-A configuration file stores the complete configuration of a switch.
-The current configuration of a switch is called the active configuration.
+A configuration file stores the complete configuration of a network device.
+The current configuration of a device is called the active configuration.
 You can alter this current configuration and you can also return to a previous configuration or to a rescue configuration.

-Juniper Networks Junos OS saves the 50 most recently committed configuration files on a switch so that you can return to a previous configuration.
+Juniper Networks Junos OS saves the 50 most recently committed configuration files on a device so that you can return to a previous configuration.
 The configuration files are named:

 juniper.conf.gz—The current active configuration.